ITopGun/B2BAdmin-React/README.md

 And then browse to the URL displayed in your console.

-## Contributing

-If you want to give a hand: Thank you!
-There are many things you can do to help making react-admin better.

-The easiest task is **bug triaging**.
-Check that new issues on GitHub follow the issue template and give a way to reproduce the issue.
-If not, comment on the issue to ask precisions.
-Then, try and reproduce the issue following the description.
-If you managed to reproduce the issue, add a comment to say it.
-Otherwise, add a comment to say that something is missing.

-The second way to contribute is to **answer support questions on [StackOverflow](https://stackoverflow.com/questions/tagged/react-admin)**.
-There are many beginner questions there, so even if you're not super experienced with react-admin, there is someone you can help there.

-Pull requests for **bug fixes** are welcome on the [GitHub repository](https://github.com/marmelab/react-admin).
-There is always a bunch of [issues labeled "Good First Issue"](https://github.com/marmelab/react-admin/issues?q=is%3Aopen+is%3Aissue+label%3A%22good+first+issue%22) in the bug tracker - start with these.

-If you want to **add a feature**, you can open a Pull request on the `next` branch.
-We don't accept all features - we try to keep the react-admin code small and manageable.
-Try and see if your feature can't be built as an additional `npm` package.
-If you're in doubt, open a "Feature Request" issue to see if the core team would accept your feature before developing it.

-For all Pull requests, you must follow the coding style of the existing files (based on [prettier](https://github.com/prettier/prettier)), and include unit tests and documentation.
-Be prepared for a thorough code review, and be patient for the merge - this is an open-source initiative.

-**Tip**: Most of the commands used by the react-admin developers are automated in the `makefile`.
-Feel free to type `make` without argument to see a list of the available commands.

 ### Setup

 Clone this repository and run `make install` to grab the dependencies, then `make build` to compile the sources from TypeScript to JS.